-With Singapore likely to be one of the first countries Australians will be able to visit thanks to its success combating COVID-19, MARIANNE ROGERSON reveals 30 fun family experiences in the island city-state
+With Singapore likely to be one of the first countries Australians will be able to visit thanks to its success combating COVID-19, MARIANNE ROGERSON reveals 30 fun experiences in Singapore with kids

 A visit to Singapore with kids wouldn’t be complete without a trip to the Singapore Zoo.
 Often regarded as one of the best zoos in the world, the Singapore Zoo is set in a natural rainforest setting with spacious landscaped enclosures.
 Don’t miss Breakfast with the Orangutans – the perfect start to your day.